Uro1/Arma3_Helpers/README.md

 ## Installation

-None, either download the linked PDF item or follow the code examples
+None, either download the linked documentats or follow the code examples contained in this repository.

 ## Contributors